 The Karaites had yet another tradition worth mentioning.
 Describing the cucumber seedlings affected by spring frost, the Karaite women used the phrase: “the cucumbers went to Kaunas”.
 They would then try to save the cucumber seeds by wrapping the seeds in a damp cloth and placing them into their bosom so that they could sleep with them, snuggled warmly.
 It did not take long for the seeds to sprout.

 Unfortunately, the cucumber seeds stopped sprouting during World War II and the famous Trakai cucumber was lost.
 The Karaites managed to produce a different variety of cucumber, an improved version of Trakai cucumber, but this one was not as good as its predecessor.

-The Karaites practised a number of other agricultural ritual celebrations such as the traditional harvest festival Orach toju (the Sickle Festival).
+The Karaites practiced a number of other agricultural ritual celebrations such as the traditional harvest festival Orach toju (the Sickle Festival).
 It was usually celebrated at the end of the summer after the main grain harvest.
 The celebration included making a wreath from the ears of all the cereal plants cultivated by the farmers.
 The wreath was carried to the town in a solemn procession all the way to the Karaite house of worship, kenesa.
 Here it was consecrated and hung on the wall of the kenesa in front of the altar.

 The wreath was left to hang in the kenesa until the next year’s harvest.
 On this occasion, a pie was made and Karaite krupnik was brewed.
 People entertained themselves and sang at the festive table before resuming work.